-CDC recommends everyone at risk and those born from 1945-1965 get a one-time test for hepatitis C.
+CDC recommends everyone at risk and those 18 or older get a one-time test for hepatitis C.

-The hepatitis C virus was first isolated in 1989, and a test to detect exposure to HCV has only been available since 1992.
+The hepatitis C virus was first identified in 1989; a test to detect exposure to HCV became available in1992.
 The hepatitis C virus is very easily transmitted by contact with infected blood.
 Anyone who received a blood transfusion or other blood products prior to 1992 may have unknowingly been exposed to HCV and should be tested.

 - born from 1945- 1965

 - blood transfusion, blood products (plasma, immune globulin, platelets, etc.) or organ transplant from infected donor, especially prior to 1992